dmbarbour/glas/docs/GrammarLogicProg.md

 ### Method Calls

 A conventional procedure call has at least three elements - argument, environment, and result.
-This might be concretely represented by a `((env:Env, arg:Args), Result)` pair (consistent with modeling functions as pairs), albeit typically with effectful channels via env.
-The Env, Args, and Result may each contain an ad-hoc mix of data, channels, pass-by-refs, etc..
+This might be concretely represented by a `((env:Env, arg:Arg), Result)` pair, consistent with modeling functions as pairs.
+Effectful channels could be provided through env.
+The Env, Arg, and Result may each contain an ad-hoc mix of data, channels, pass-by-refs, etc..

 To better support a grammar-logic language, I propose to tune method calls a bit: